lidofinance/lido-dao/docs/oracle-operator-manual.md

 )
 ```

-Keep in mind that some of these transactions may revert; this happens when, another oracle instance's transaction that finalizes the current reporting frame is included in a block after your oracle instance have fetched the reportable epoch, but before the transaction that your oracle instance submitted.
+Keep in mind that some of these transactions may revert.
+This happens when a transaction finalizing the current frame gets included in a block before your oracle's transaction.
+For example, such a transaction might already be submitted (but not included in a block) when your oracle fetched the current reportable epoch.

 #### Environment variables